markrickert/cryptohopper-dashboard-watchlist/README.md

 1. Select a user script you want from this repository.
 1. Read through the script and familiarize yourself with the code.
 Make sure you understand what it does before you install it!
-1. Click the "Raw" button and your browser extension should ask you to install it.
+1. Click the "Raw" button, and your browser extension should ask you to install it.
 1. Navigate to your Cryptohopper dashboard.
 1. 🤖💰🚀🌖
 1. ...